 For essays, students should organize their ideas around a thesis about the novel.
 This statement or thesis should be focused, with clear reasons supporting its conclusion.
 The thesis and supporting reasons should be backed by references to the text.

 Steinbeck writes in Chapter 3 about nothing more than a turtle crossing a highway—a turtle that later reappears in the novel.
 Why does Steinbeck devote such an elaborate account to such a mundane event?
 What does the turtle represent, or foreshadow?

 Steinbeck says of the age of commercial farming, “Men ate what they had not raised, had no connection with the bread.
-The land bore under iron, and under iron gradually died” (p.
-36).
+The land bore under iron, and under iron gradually died” (Chapter 5).
 Imagine the land as a character in The Grapes of Wrath.
 What does it look like?
 What is its past?
 How does it change during the novel?
 Is it still alive by the end?

 The Joads and their fellow travelers are forced to buy and sell everything within reach: cars, plows, a loaf of bread, a cup of water, a place to camp.
 As Steinbeck writes, “Merchandising was a secret to them” (p.
 97).
 What does Steinbeck say about the world of business?
 Do the Joads ever come out on the better side of a bargain?
 Is there any such thing as a fair deal in the novel?

 At the end of Chapter 20, Ma tells Tom,“We’re the people—we go on....
 A different time’s comin’.”
 Is Ma right?
 For the migrant workers of America, did a different time ever come?
 Is the Joad experience still a part of the American landscape?
 How can we tell?

 Violence, either real or threatened, is a part of everyday life for the Joads.
 Are they violent among themselves?
 Is their violence premeditated?
 Does it achieve its goal?
 Find examples of where their violence is justified or unjustified.